 What Are My Legal Rights for Camp Lejeune Water Contamination?

-Once the Camp Lejeune Justice Act is enacted, veterans and others who were exposed to contaminated water at Camp Lejeune will be able to bring claims for personal injury and wrongful death caused by toxic exposure.
+With the Camp Lejeune Justice Act signed into law, veterans and others who were exposed to contaminated water at Camp Lejeune can now bring claims for personal injury and wrongful death caused by toxic exposure.
 Claimants must show that they were exposed to contaminated water at Camp Lejeune for a minimum of 30 days between August 1, 1953, and December 31, 1987, and that they and/or a member of their family suffered harm as a result.

 The Camp Lejeune Justice Act overrides the North Carolina statute of repose.
-We expect that the new law will enable Marine Corps veterans, former civilian employees at Camp Lejeune, and the families who resided at the base to finally have an opportunity to pursue the compensation they deserve.
+As a result, the new law will enable Marine Corps veterans, former civilian employees at Camp Lejeune, and the families who resided at the base to finally have an opportunity to pursue the compensation they deserve.